SapotaCorp

 Chart of accounts design

-Chart of accounts usually surfaces the biggest design debate.
-Three patterns work:
+Chart of accounts is usually the biggest design debate.
+Three patterns work.

-Hybrid.
-A core chart of accounts is mandatory (revenue, COGS, major expense categories) with division-specific detail below the mandatory level.
-Usually the right answer for mid-diversity groups.
+A core COA is mandatory (revenue, COGS, major expense categories).
+Divisions add detail below the mandatory level.

-The choice isn't technical - it's about what divisional CFOs will accept.
+The choice is not technical.
+It is about what divisional CFOs will accept.

 Fiscal calendar per LE